A lower second-class (2.2) undergraduate honours degree or above demonstrating a high mathematics content.

 Months of entry

-This MSc is designed to cover the main aspects of quantitative finance including general finance theory, finance models and programming for graduates with a science, engineering and mathematics background.
+This MSc covers the main aspects of quantitative finance including general finance theory, finance models and programming for graduates with a science, engineering and mathematics background.

 The course includes topics such as interest rate theory, arbitrage theory, GARCH models, corporate finance, the Black-Scholes model and numerical analysis, programming in C and Java, and the use of mathematical computing software.
 Some options offer probability and statistical theory, which are essential for further development of the mathematical analysis of financial problems.